 Pain and Pain Assessment in Children

 All the neural pathways that are required for nociception are present from birth, but also function in preterm neonates as well (S. Nair & Neil, 2013).
 Peripheral sensory receptors develop early in foetal life, around 7-8 weeks gestation, and all over the body by 16 weeks: premature infants at 26 weeks have shown to have withdrawal reflexes after acute stress, and infants at 30 weeks gestation have demonstrated similar facial grimaces to those of adults in the response to painful stimuli (Noia et al., 2017).
 Newborn babies have nearly fully developed endocrine systems, releasing the stress hormone cortisol and catecholamines to stressors (Mathew & Mathew, 2003).
-With infants and young children, children’s nurses have to be able to identify behavioural and clinical indicators of pain, which can differ from child to child (see Table 3).
+With infants, young children, and children with neurological impairments, children’s nurses have to be able to identify behavioural and clinical indicators of pain, which can differ from child to child (see Table 4).